madisonsilver/SeedlingArchipelagoWorld/seedling/docs/en_Seedling.md

 ## What does another world's item look like in Seedling?

 Upgrades, keys, totem shards, or chests.
 If Boss Locations are enabled, killing a boss will also send out an item.

-## What happens when the player receives an item?

-When the player receives an item, it will automatically be added to the inventory.